-We developed an end to end noise model of the PICO instrument to predict full mission sensitivity (Table 3.2) and provide a metric by which to evaluate mission design trades.
-The model considers four noise sources per bolometer: photon, phonon, TES Johnson, and readout (from both cold and warm readout electronics).
+model considers four noise sources per bolometer: photon, phonon, TES Johnson, and readout (from both cold and warm readout electronics).
 To validate our calculations, we compared two independent software packages that have been used for several CMB instruments.
 The calculations agreed within 1% for both individual noise terms and for overall mission noise.

-Laboratory experiments have demonstrated that TES detectors can be made background limited in the low loading environment they would experience at L2.
+Laboratory experiments have demonstrated that TES detectors made can be background limited in the low loading environment thev would experience at L2.
 For PICO, the primary contributor to noise is the optical load.
 The sources of optical load are the CMB, primary and secondary reflectors, aperture stop, and low pass filters.
-The CMB and stop account for the majority of the optical load at all frequencies.
+The CMB and stop account for the majority of optical load at frequencies.
 The CMB gives more than half the load in the middle and upper bands of the multichroic pixels, but the stop dominates the load in the lowest band of each pixel.